Mushymato/MiscMapActionsProperties/docs/panorama.md

     - `MMAP_IslandHorizon`: shows the island ocean horizon with clouds background.

 Additionally, you can use the vanilla (non-cursed) summit background on any map by setting `mushymato.MMAP_Panorama` to special value `SUMMIT`.
-This is NOT an MMAP panorama and cannot be customized in any way.
+This is *NOT* an MMAP panorama and thus cannot be customized in any way, and has some quirks if used on maps shaped differently than the summit.

-This document describes how you can add more, by editing `mushymato.MMAP/Panorama` custom asset.
+This document describes how you can add more, by editing the `mushymato.MMAP/Panorama` custom asset.

 ### Structure